Your Step-by-step guide to planning cremation arrangements

 To discuss your options for pre-planning a simple cremation in Tucson, contact your local provider at (520) 200-7742.

-In a recent survey, The National Funeral Directors Association discovered that 72% of funeral homes reported an increase in interest in a green burial from families.
-At present, families typically have two options – traditional burial or cremation.
+In a recent survey, the National Funeral Directors Association found that 72% of funeral homes reported increased interest in green burials among families.
+At present, families typically have two options: traditional burial or cremation.

 However, a ‘natural’ green burial is less expensive than a traditional burial and more environmentally friendly than cremation.
 Typically, a green funeral will cost between $3,000 and $5,000.

-There are currently only two cemeteries offering green burial options in Arizona.
-Details can be found in our Green Burials Directory.
+There are currently only two cemeteries in Arizona that offer green burial options.
+Details are available in our Green Burials Directory.

-Can I arrange a no-cost cremation in Tucson?
+Can I arrange a no-cost cremation in Tucson, AZ?

-You can find more information on their website here.
-However, you should be aware that an anatomical donation may not always be accepted at the time of death, so you should have a provisional funeral or cremation plan in the event a donation cannot be accepted.
+For more information, please visit their website here.
+However, please be aware that an anatomical donation may not always be accepted at the time of death.
+Therefore, it is advisable to have a provisional funeral or cremation plan in place if a donation cannot be accepted.

-For more information on whole body donation, visit our page on Body Donation.
+For more information on whole-body donation, visit our Body Donation page.

 Do I need a casket for a cremation service in Tucson?